tyge68/experience-manager-htl.en/help/using/getting-started.md

 Before getting started with the HTML Template Language, let's start with answering upfront some questions related to the JSP vs HTL topic.

-**Does HTL have any limitations that JSP doesn't?
+**Does HTL have any limitations that JSP doesn't?**
-**HTL doesn't really have limitations compared to JSP in the sense that what can be done with JSP should also be achievable with HTL.
+HTL doesn't really have limitations compared to JSP in the sense that what can be done with JSP should also be achievable with HTL.
 However, HTL is by design stricter than JSP in several aspects, and what can be achieved all in a single JSP file, might need to be separated into a Java class or a JavaScript file to be achievable in HTL.
 But this is generally desired to ensure a good separation of concerns between the logic and the markup.

-**Does HTL support JSP Tag Libraries?
+**Does HTL support JSP Tag Libraries?**
-**No, but as shown in the [Loading Client Libraries](getting-started.md#loading-client-libraries) section, the [template & call](block-statements.md#templatecall) statements offer a similar pattern.
+No, but as shown in the [Loading Client Libraries](getting-started.md#loading-client-libraries) section, the [template & call](block-statements.md#template-call) statements offer a similar pattern.

 **Can the HTL features be extended on an AEM project?**
-**No, but as shown in the [Loading Client Libraries](getting-started.md#loading-client-libraries) section, the [template & call](block-statements.md#templatecall) statements offer a similar pattern.
+**No, but as shown in the [Loading Client Libraries](getting-started.md#loading-client-libraries) section, the [template & call](block-statements.md#template-call) statements offer a similar pattern.
 No, they cannot.
-HTL has powerful extension mechanisms for reuse of logic (the [Use-API](#use-api-for-accessing-logic)) and of markup (the [template & call](block-statements.md#template-call) statements), which can be used to modularize the code of projects.
+HTL has powerful extension mechanisms for reuse of logic - the [Use-API](getting-started.md#use-api-for-accessing-logic) - and of markup (the [template & call](block-statements.md#template-call) statements), which can be used to modularize the code of projects.

-**What are the main benefits of HTL over JSP?
+**What are the main benefits of HTL over JSP?**
-**Security and project efficiency are the main benefits, which are detailed on the [Overview](overview.md).
+Security and project efficiency are the main benefits, which are detailed on the [Overview](overview.md).

 **Will JSP eventually go away?**
 At the current date, there are no plans along these lines.